office wall

 TMS Treater/Office Assistant

-Zoe’s responsibilities include administering Transcranial Magnetic Stimulation (TMS) treatment to patients, scheduling new TMS patients and follow-up visits for existing patients, submitting prior authorizations, performing point of care testing, taking and recording vital signs, and facilitating communication between physicians and patients.
+Dasha's responsibilities include scheduling new patients and follow-up visits for existing patients, taking vital signs, performing point-of-care testing for patients receiving clozapine, submitting claims, assisting and administering TMS treatments, and facilitating communication between physicians and patients.